root-project/web/manual/storing_root_objects/index.md

 // Create/open a ROOT file.
    TFile* f = TFile::Open("file.root", "NEW");

-//Creating a directory.
+// Creating a directory.
    f->mkdir("dir");

-//Changing a directory.
+// Changing a directory.
    f->cd("dir");

 {% endhighlight %}

-### Opening and viewing a ROOT file
+### Viewing the contents of a ROOT file

-To view the contents of a ROOT file, you need to open it.
+With a [TBrowser](https://root.cern/doc/master/classTBrowser.html) you can brose all ROOT abjects.

 1. Create a [TBrowser](https://root.cern/doc/master/classTBrowser.html) object: